dsidlo/mcp-neo4j-semantic-memory/docs/mcp-neo4j-semantic-memory Notes.md

   - The base ontology entity and its entity subset is persisted to the graph as nodes where the base ontologies entities (child nodes) point to the base ontology (parent node) via "isA" relationships.
   - The within base ontology node we persist the the JSON struct of it's sub-entities and the various potential (entity-relationship-entity) ERE's that are possible.
   - We also check to see of the new Base Ontology is either a parent or a child of an existing Base Ontology, and we request that appropriate associations are made.
 This allows one to create a hierarchy of Base Semantic Ontologies.
-- This can be done via one call-back to the LLM to generate appropriate cypher queries.
+- This can be done via one call-out to the LLM to generate appropriate cypher queries.
 - Base ontologies can be created on the fly for objects as they come in, if one does not already exist.

+- Calling out to an LLM (LLM call-out) is also known as "sampling".
+  "This terminology highlights the probabilistic and random nature of the LLM interaction (statistic, "getting a sample"), distinguishing it from deterministic processes."

 ## AI Coder

+   "The following coding prompt got me mostly there..."

 ---